Seattle Travel Guide › Seattle Attractions

 Almost every Sunday, year round, from 10 am to 3pm, Ballard Avenue closes to traffic and opens to the Ballard Farmers’ Market – one of Seattle’s largest.
 Seasonal produce, cheese and wine, bread from local bakeries, preserves and candies, snacks, snacks, and more snacks are for sale at the dozens of stands that line the street.
 There are musicians, and arts and crafts too – all local, the market requires that vendors be from Washington state.
 If you buy at the Ballard Farmers Market, it was grown, cooked, distilled, or felted here.
 You should absolutely go hungry, no matter what time of day, and eat a walking feast while you wander between the stands and Ballard’s increasingly chic, hip shops.

 Ballard was once a very sleepy neighborhood, home to primarily Norwegian immigrants who worked in timber or fishing.
-The Nordic Heritage Museum showcases the lives of the Scandinavians who carved new lives in the Pacific Northwest.
+The impressive and recently refurbished Nordic Heritage Museum showcases the lives of the Scandinavians who carved new lives in the Pacific Northwest.
 But Ballard has changed dramatically in recent years thanks to a booming technology economy.
 A few establishments remain, like the Tractor Tavern and Hattie’s Hat, but there’s much here that’s brand new.
 Restaurants and businesses are opening in Ballard’s attractive low rise turn of the century brick buildings.

 A little under a mile away from the Farmer’s Market, you’ll find the Hiram M. Chittenden Locks.
-The locks were built in 1917 to allow boats to transit from Puget Sound to Lake Union, but Chittenden was a forward thinking man for his time and designed the locks with a built in fish ladder.
+The locks were built in 1917 to allow boats to transit from Puget Sound to Lake Union, but Chittenden was a forward-thinking man for his time and designed the locks with a built-in fish ladder.
 The fish ladder allows migrating salmon to journey upstream to their breeding grounds, unimpeded by the locks.
 And there are chutes that allow the small fry – salmon hatchlings – to return to the Puget Sound and then, out to the deep waters of the Pacific to live out their lives until they, too, return to their breeding grounds.
 The best time to visit the locks is between July and September when the salmon runs are at their most robust, but the season can start early and run through November.
 There’s a park and a visitor’s center where you can learn about the salmon run and the history of the locks.
 The fish ladder – with its underwater viewing window – is on the south side.
 If you’re lucky, you’ll see a big fishing boat navigate the locks while you’re there.

 Ambitious types (or those with a bike or car) may want to walk an additional two miles to Golden Gardens, one of Seattle’s better beach parks.
 There’s a nice swath of sand here, a restored wetland habitat, and spectacular views of the Olympic Mountains.
 If you plan ahead, you can scour the Farmers Market for all your snacks and then, head to the park for a picnic dinner.
 Summer evenings are especially popular here for the sunset views.

 Getting to Ballard from downtown is easy by bus – Metro’s Rapid Ride D line takes drops you off just a few blocks from the Farmers Market.
-Local service via the 17 or 18 will get you closer to market and the locks, but those lines make a lot more stops.
+Local service via the 17 or 18 will get you closer to the market and the locks, but those lines make a lot more stops.
 Driving to Ballard is a very reasonable option but parking can be very challenging, especially on market days when the weather is good.
 There is a pay lot just outside the locks or, you can cross your fingers and hope to find street parking or in one of the lots on 56th, just north of and parallel to Market Street.
 If you choose to make Ballard your home base, you can stay in the heart of the action at the boutiquey Hotel Ballard or the Ballard Inn – they’re run by the same folks and are right on Ballard Avenue.

 15. North Capitol Hill and Volunteer Park

 To the north of the museum, there’s the Volunteer Park Conservatory, a glass greenhouse built in 1912 and containing a remarkable array of cacti, orchids, bromeliads, and other rare plants.
 The conservatory got a complete restoration for its 100th birthday.
-The Conservatory is open year round, but the best time to visit might be on bleak winter days when you can spend an hour or two in the warmth of the cactus room, or in the steamy humidity where the orchids thrive.
+The Conservatory is open year-round, but the best time to visit might be on bleak winter days when you can spend an hour or two in the warmth of the cactus room, or in the steamy humidity where the orchids thrive.
 Check the website for admission prices and free days.

 Just north of the park, in the Lake View Cemetery, are the graves of Bruce Lee and his son, Brandon Lee.
 Visitors come from all over the world to this quiet spot to pay homage to the family of martial arts stars.